Supercharge your Android phone with Avast Cleanup

 If your PC feels buggy or slow, it could also be a sign that your hard drive is filling up or failing.
 Run a hard-drive test to rule out hard-drive failure before you run CHKDSK, and consider cleaning up your PC to get closer to the ideal amount of free hard drive space, which is 15-20%.

 Because a CHKDSK scan can take time and manual effort, installing a PC optimizer tool may be a better option.
-Avast Cleanup removes junk files from your PC, increases its startup speed, and maintains hard disk space to help your computer run smoothly all the time.
+Avast Cleanup removes junk files, increases startup speed, and maintains hard disk space to help your computer run smoothly all the time.

 There are three main ways that you can run CHKDSK (check disk) to check your hard drive, external drives, and any SSDs you may have.

 The easiest way to check for hard drive errors is to run the Error Checking tool via File Explorer.
-Error Checking is the user interface for the CHKDSK command in Command Prompt.
+CHKDSK on Windows 10 works exactly the same, so you can follow these instructions if you’re still using the older version of Windows.

 Open File Explorer and select This PC.
 Right-click the drive containing Windows OS (usually C:) and select Properties.